procivis/.github/profile/README.md

   - [Procivis One Core][core]
 - **Procivis One Wallet**: a digital wallet solution that includes the SSI functionality of the Core and is available with an open source license.
-Use the Procivis One Wallet for a free-standing solution that can be white-labelled, use the React Native One Core to embed wallet capabilities into an existing app, and use the One React Native Components library for UI elements for your digital wallet app.
+Use the Procivis One Wallet for a free-standing solution that can be white-labelled, use the One Core React Native SDK to embed wallet capabilities into an existing app, and use the One React Native Components library for UI elements for your digital wallet app.
   - [Procivis One Wallet][wallet]